cwoodwarduk/cwoodwarduk_fullstack_tech_test/installation.md

 $ valet link api
 ```

-The Podpoint API should now be served via http://api.test .
+The API should now be served via http://api.test .
 This URL will work with Postman.
 However you will need to install
 a browser plugin as an additional dependency for the handling of cross-origin CORS requests between the frontend and the API.
 I recommend using `Moesif Origin & CORS Changer` for Firefox & Chrome.